How to Prepare for the Test

 - Comb and brush the hair neatly.
 If the child's hair is long, put it into a loos ponytail and remove tangles.

 - Give your child their prescribed medicine unless their doctor tells you not to.

 - Be sure to bring whatever your child likes to sleep with (such as a favorite stuffed animal, blanket, pacifier or bottle).

 - Do not let your child sleep in the car or on the bus on the way to the test.
 They will need to sleep for about 10 to 15 minutes during the test.

-How the Test Is Done
+How the EEG Is Done

-- Several small areas of your child's scalp will be prepared for the test by gently scrubbing with a Q-tip® and mild cleanser.
-Next, they will put a small, round disk (called electrode) at each site and glue it to the scalp using gauze squares and glue.
+- The technician will gently clean several places on your child's scalp with a Q-tip® and mild cleanser.
+Next, they will put a small, round disk (called electrode) at each site and glue it to the scalp.
 The glue is gently blown dry with a hand-held dryer.
 The dryer makes a sound like a hair dryer at home.
-The buttons are filled with a paste which makes contact between the scalp and the buttons.
-Your child's skin may become slightly pink from the procedure.
+Each disk is filled with a paste which makes contact between the scalp and the disk.

 - A wire from each disk is then attached to the computer (Picture 1).
 This lets the computer record the brain's electrical activity.